Measles: What nurses need to know

 - Training and education – Training and education should be provided to all staff who might encounter a possible measles patient, including in the emergency departments, clinics, triage, admitting and registration, and other areas.
 Training should include information on current measles outbreaks, how to recognize possible measles cases, and the employer’s exposure control plan to prevent measles exposure.

-- Measles vaccination – Health care workers without evidence of immunity should receive two doses of measles, mumps, and rubella (MMR) vaccine, separated by at least 28 days.
+- Measles vaccination – Health care workers without evidence of immunity should receive two doses of MMR vaccine, separated by at least 28 days.

 - Exposure notification and contact tracing – Employers should conduct contact tracing and immediately notify staff who were potentially exposed.
 Exposure should include both direct contact while providing care and sharing air space (e.g., being in the same waiting room, triage station, etc.).
 Employers should also provide access to post-exposure prophylaxis, vaccination, or other appropriate follow up as determined by a licensed health care provider at no cost to employees.